-Prickly heat, sweat rash, heat rash - whatever you like to call it (I’m keeping it clean), it’s the ultimate holiday nightmare.
+Prickly heat, sweat rash, heat rash, sun allergy - whatever you like to call it, it’s the ultimate holiday nightmare.
 As soon as that itchy red rash appears, it’s hard to enjoy your well-earned relaxing break in the sun because you’re far too busy feeling like your skin is crawling and wondering whether perhaps if you cry enough the local doctor might give you something to knock you out until it’s all over.
 Sound familiar?

 Preventing prickly heat is of course the name of the game, and you can find out more about how to stop heat rash in my previous column here.
 But if it’s too late and those red bumps have appeared, or perhaps you’re packing for your beach getaway and like all sensible sensitive folk you want to be prepared, here’s my - and your - recommendations of the products which might just help soothe your skin back to health…

 Oat bath soaks